Therapeutic Yoga Educator + Breath Work Facilitator

 Your body isn’t broken.
 It’s just alive - and sometimes that feels like a lot.

-I believe bodies don’t need to be ‘fixed’ to be worthy of care.
+Bodies don’t need to be fixed to deserve intelligent care.
 From that belief, I work as a therapeutic yoga educator, breath work facilitator, and anatomy enthusiast.
 I specialize in supporting aging bodies and people navigating illness or injury, with a focus on yoga for cancer care and age-related transitions.
+My work supports bodies across the lifespan - from high-performance environments to seasons of recovery and transition.

 My teaching sits within a post-lineage tradition - rooted in yoga’s foundations yet shaped by lived experience and contemporary understanding of the body.
 I study primarily with Jason Crandell, whose precision and respect for individual anatomy informs my approach, alongside more than 1,000 hours of anatomy-based study and over 20,000 hours of teaching experience with real bodies in real life.

-This work has been trusted in professional and healthcare settings, including presentations for the Wellness Council of America Wellness Summit, IDEA World Fitness, and Erlanger Health System’s Cancer Care Summit - spaces where evidence-informed, practical movement matters.
+This work has been trusted in professional and healthcare settings, including presentations for the Wellness Council of America, IDEA World Fitness, and Erlanger Health System’s Cancer Care Summit - spaces where evidence-informed, practical movement matters.

 Before teaching full-time, I spent nearly two decades with Nike, helping shape mindfulness and movement programs before ‘wellness’ became a buzzword.
 That foundation - and later collaborations with Blue Cross Blue Shield and Tivity Health - taught me how meaningful change happens when practice meets everyday life.